omthakur1224/B-21/StoryBoard/storybook/README.md

 * The CLI created example components that demonstrate the types of components you can build with Storybook: Button, Header, and Page.

 # What's a story?
+A story is a function that describes how to render the component in question.
+A story captures the rendered state of a UI component.
+Developers write multiple stories per component that describe all the “interesting” states a component can support.
 Each example component has a set of stories that show the states it supports.
-You can browse the stories in the UI and see the code behind them in files that end with `.stories.js` or `.stories.ts`.
+You can browse the stories in the UI and see the code behind them in files that end with ```.stories.js``` or ```.stories.ts```.
 The stories are written in Component Story Format (CSF)--an ES6 modules-based standard--for writing component examples.

 Let’s start with the Button component.
 A story is a function that describes how to render the component in question.
 Here’s how to render Button in the “primary” state and export a story called Primary.